Yusuf-M-Mirza/Project-2/README.md

   <p><em>Figure 5: Prevalence of Physical Illness by Occupation (±2% Margin of Error)</em></p>
 </div>

-- Another reason could be that naturally older employees are more likely to suffer from MSDs than their younger counterparts.
-Working longer hours leaves less time for self-care, leaving employees more prone.
+- A common explanation is that older employees are more likely to suffer from MSDs than their younger counterparts.
+Additionally, working longer hours leaves less time for self-care, leaving employees more prone.

 - R² is **0.0066 for Age** & **0.0084 for Hours Per Week** (α=0.05).
 It shows there is practically no correlation between either of these variables and the prevalence of physical illness, which thus disproves the hypothesis for this dataset (Figure 6).